microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/social-overview.md

 ---
 title: "Use the Microsoft Graph API to integrate social and workplace intelligence in an app"
-description: "Microsoft Graph supports social gestures in a user's social context, and provides access to useful people and social data."
+description: "Microsoft Graph enables access to useful social and workplace data for people, and supports social gestures in a user's social context."
 localization_priority: Priority
 author: "simonhult"
 ms.prod: "insights"